SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * when deleting get this message..
 The new Shared Content could not be removed because the associated node could not be deleted from the graph.

+* deleting a page needs to delete the widgets also and non-shared html

 it should have a notification for each of published/preview

 * instead of cloaked draft items in published graph, could: